stefanbaur/grannophone/case/README.md

 	- sheet_6_siedle_noamp.pdf - place this sheet on top of sheet 5, firmly secure them by wrapping them with masking tape, and start drilling/sawing/filing - this will help reduce splintering, and the affected areas on sheet 5 will be cut out later on anyway.

-- base plates to accommodate two Visaton speakers, connected directly to the SBC or via amplifier
+- base plates to accommodate two Visaton K50 WP speakers, connected directly to the SBC (or via amplifier, if you find one that works with them)
 	- sheet_4_visaton.pdf
 	- sheet_5_visaton.pdf - place this sheet on top of sheet 4, it is exactly the same, except for missing the cutout for the audio plug that's on sheet_4_visaton.pdf (and you could actually cut that out of sheet_5_visaton.pdf as well, it wouldn't matter)
 	- sheet_6_visaton.pdf - place this sheet on top of sheets 4 and 5, firmly secure all of them by wrapping them with masking tape, and start drilling/sawing/filing - this will help reduce splintering, and the affected areas on sheets 4 and 5 will be cut out later on anyway.